iisys-sns/vad/README.md

 ## TODOs

+* [ ] Currently the configuration file under `/etc/vad/config.yaml` is not only read but also written to, to store state information.
+  From the persepective of the user this is unexepected behaviour and it would be better to split configuration from state.
+  The state information could resiate in `/var/run/vad/state`.
 * [ ] Terminology is a bit confusing at the moment, e.g. we use "device" for linux interfaces and Mullvad devices.
 (Rename "devices" to "peers")
 * [ ] Add command `vad add` instead of `vad init -a`
 * [ ] Support adding external devices with `vad add`